 Management estimates that as a percentage of revenue, depreciation and amortization will increase in the future.
-Factors that will cause an increase in the percentage are increased leasehold improvement amortization as operating companies transition to larger facilities, increased software amortization related to the new packages in the truckload brokerage and logistics businesses and a full year of goodwill amortization associated with the minority interests purchased in September 1997 related to Hub Los Angeles and Hub Golden Gate.
-Should the Company complete its proposed acquisition of Quality, the Company will incur additional goodwill amortization.
-Should the Company carry out its plan to purchase the remaining 70% minority interests related to Hub Rio Grande, Hub Dallas and Hub Houston, the Company will incur additional goodwill amortization.
+Factors that will cause an increase in the percentage are increased leasehold improvement amortization as operating companies transition to larger facilities, increased software amortization related to improving the Company's information systems capabilities and a full year of goodwill amortization related to the purchase of the minority interest in the Texas Hubs as well as the acquisition of Quality.
 Factors that could cause an increase in the percentage are additional acquisitions or minority interest purchases as well as increased depreciation expense on any capitalized costs that could be incurred in conjunction with a change in the Company's information systems strategy.